Permanence properties of $F$-injectivity: Definitions and preliminaries

-Radu and Andr\'e used the homomorphism $F_{S/R}$ to give the following characterization of \textsl{regular homomorphisms}, that is, flat ring maps with geometrically regular fibers.
-Note that when $\varphi$ is the homomorphism $\FF_p \to R$ in the statement below, then one recovers Kunz's characterization of regular rings \cite[Thm.\ 2.1]{Kun69}.
+Radu and Andr\'e used the homomorphism $F_{S/R}$ to give the following characterization of regular homomorphisms, that is, flat ring maps with geometrically regular fibers.
+Note that setting $\varphi$ to be the homomorphism $\FF_p \to R$ in the statement below, one recovers Kunz's characterization of regular rings \cite[Thm.\ 2.1]{Kun69}.

 \begin{citedthm}[{\citeleft\citen{Rad92}\citemid Thm.\ 4\citepunct\citen{And93}\citemid Thm.\ 1\citeright}] A homomorphism $\varphi\colon R \to S$ of Noetherian rings of prime characteristic $p > 0$ is regular if and only if $F_{S/R}$ is flat. \end{citedthm}